 3.Marine pollution: What is the full cost of wearing synthetically manufactured fibres?
 Polyester and other synthetics are made from oil (fossil fuel).
 The high levels of chemicals and energy used to transform them into fibre are not sustainable.
 Added to this, every time a synthetic garment is washed, small microfibres leach out into our waterways and are now found to be polluting the seas and killing marine life.
 They do not biologically break down, unlike natural fibres.

-3. If animal livestock was stopped and replaced by farming of more soya, wheat, maize, palm oil and other monocrops, how do you propose to prevent the mass destruction of local environment to make space for it?
+If animal farming is replaced by the farming of more soya, wheat, maize, palm oil and other plant monocrops, how can we prevent the mass destruction of the local environments to make space for this?

 Livestock has a huge part to play in providing us with a very sustainable source of protein and fibre, especially sheep.
 However, I cannot stress enough how important it is to manage them in a sustainable grazing system, with a mindful knowledge of the impact on soil and wildlife.
 We need to reduce our consumption of meat, demand grass fed animals, campaign for a return to local, humane slaughtering by highly trained and skilled employees, limiting or banning the cruel practices of transportation of live animals on the hoof.